process-engine/contribution_guidelines/scripts/setup/README.md

 To update your local setup, simply run `./update_all.sh`.

-The script will perform the `git pull && git fetch -p --all` command over every repository in every meta setup.
+This script will update every repository in every meta setup.

-Time for another coffee.
+Again, running this script may take a minute or two, due to the large number of GitHub requests involved here.